singkuangtan/BSautonet/README.md

 - Use fully connected layers and yet does not overfit
 - Achieved human level accuracy by subjective analysis of autoencoder output
 - Able to be trained on a laptop without GPU
+- Noise added to input image by randomly set 70% of the pixels to value 1.
+This is to show the denoise ability of my Autoencoder
 - Model binaries available for download

 # How to Run